MikePadge/habitat/www/source/blog/2017-08-18-habitat-rails-postgres-3-different-ways.html.md

 And now we have a running Rails app and database running in Docker containers!
 Head on over to https://localhost:8000/widgets to check it out!

 This is a great and quickly satisfying demo...but it's not a great idea to run a database in a container.
-Running a data base in a container locks you into the host for that container, and you lose a good deal of the portability benefits of containers.
+Running a database in a container locks you into the host for that container, and you lose a good deal of the portability benefits of containers.
 Let's keep running the Rails app in a container, but look at running the database for the app somewhere else.

 Go ahead and shut down and remove both containers and let's try something different.